glotzerlab/signac-docs/docs/source/aggregation.rst

     if __name__ == '__main__':
         Project().main()

-If :class:`~flow.aggregator` is used with the default arguments, an aggregate of all the jobs present in the project will be created.
+If :class:`~flow.aggregator` is used with the default arguments, it will create a single aggregate containing all the jobs present in the project.
-In the above example, ``op1`` can be referred to as an *aggregate operation* where all the jobs present in the project are passed as arbitraty arguments (or ``*args``) and ``op2`` is a *normal operation* where only a single job is passed as an argument.
+In the example above, ``op1`` is an *aggregate operation* where all the jobs present in the project are passed as a variable number of positional arguments (via ``*jobs``), while ``op2`` is a normal operation where only a single job is passed as an argument.

 .. note::

-    For an aggregate operation, all the other functionalities like :class:`~flow.FlowProject.pre`, :class:`~flow.FlowProject.post`, callable directives, etc., are required to take the same number of jobs as the operation as arguments.
+    For an aggregate operation, all conditions like :class:`~flow.FlowProject.pre` or :class:`~flow.FlowProject.post`, callable directives, and other features are required to take the same number of jobs as the operation as arguments.

 .. _types_of_aggregation: